oVirt/ovirt-site/source/engine/building/ide.html.md

        Run --> Edit configurations --> Add new configuration (select Maven)

+1. Give it a meaningful name (such as "build including UI")
-1. Fill the working directory (where the parent pom.xml is located)
+2. Fill the working directory (where the parent pom.xml is located)
-2. Fill goals (for example - clean install)
+3. Fill goals (for example - clean install)
-3. Fill profiles if exist (for example - gwtdev, gwt-admin, dep)
+4. Fill profiles if exist (for example - gwtdev, gwt-admin, dep)
+5. If you need to set any -D flags , it is available in the Runner tab

+Example:

 ### Others